 Since 6 April 2006, new pension schemes, if they are to enjoy the associated tax privileges, must register with HMRC.
-Registration is undertaken through an online process (see the GOV.UK website ).
+Registration is undertaken through an online process.
+HMRC began rolling out its new ‘Manage and Register Pension Schemes’ service on 4 June 2018 with a facility to register pension schemes.
+Registration via the previous pension scheme online service was no longer possible after 1 June 2018 (see the GOV.UK website).

 Registered pension schemes comprise occupational schemes and non-occupational schemes.